 The Myth: "Straight people do not get HIV."

 The Reality: Most people living with HIV worldwide are straight (heterosexual).
 Men infect women, and women infect men.
 Risk is not about labels or categories of people.
-Any person who has unprotected sex or shares needles (diabetic, injection drugs, tattoos, hormones, etc.) with someone puts themselves at risk for HIV.
+Any person who has unprotected sex or shares needles or injection equipment (diabetic, injection drugs, tattoos, hormones, etc.) with someone puts themselves at risk for HIV.